samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

     //     2 2     2 2 <-- pig #2
     //   3   3   3   3 <-- pig #3
 ```

-This is an `optimal` overlapping picture: now if one of the pig dies, we immediately know the answer.
+Now, if one bucket is a poison, we immeidately know which one of those `8` buckets by it's unique pattern.

 Ok, so `3` pigs for `1` round enables to test `8` or `2^3` buckets.
 It is evident, that for `1` round the number of possbiel buckets is `2^pigs`